Seeed-Studio/wiki-documents/docs/Seeed_Relay_Page.md

 We have released various types of relays on our website.
 You may find it difficult to make a choice.
 We feel you pain, let's talk about what's the difference between all those relays, and what's the advantage or disadvantage among them.

-For all the relay in our bazaar, please click [bazaar relay tag](https://www.seeedstudio.com/tag/relay.html) to check?
+For all the relay in our bazaar, please click [bazaar relay tag](https://www.seeedstudio.com/tag/relay.html) to check.

 Before the start, let's check the following table, perhaps, all you need is just a table.